Above Suspicion (Law & Order: Special Victims Unit): Production

-"Above Suspicion" was written by executive producer/show runner Warren Leight (with Julie Martin), who is promoted to executive producer, replacing Ted Kotcheff, as of this episode.
+"Above Suspicion" was written by executive producer/showrunner Warren Leight (with Julie Martin), who is promoted to executive producer, replacing Ted Kotcheff, as of this episode.
 The episode was directed by Michael Slovis.
 Ed Zuckerman, who was co-executive producer on the original Law & Order, replaces David Matthews.
 Ice-T announced on Twitter that filming on the fourteenth season began on Monday, July 23, 2012.
 Leight said of the two episode premiere, "Where we got lucky was, quite by chance, NBC called and said they wanted two episodes for our first night back.
 They didn’t necessarily mean a two-parter, they just meant two separate episodes.
 Now we more or less had permission do a three-episode story, which is unheard of in the "Law & Order" world.
 So basically by the end of the day, we’ve essentially made a movie, a three-act movie."

 Including the guest stars from the season thirteen finale, "Rhodium Nights", Paget Brewster was first cast in the season premiere openers as Bureau Chief ADA Paula Foster, who is the prosecutor on the murder case against Cragen.
 Brewster hires the SVU squad's interim captain, Steven Harris, portrayed by Adam Baldwin.
 Sue Simmons plays herself in this episode.
-Leight said, "It’s a big scandal within the world we’ve created, there’s a dead hooker in the captain’s bed, and we go to a newscaster to help us understand the story," said show runner/executive producer Warren Leight, "Sue opens the episode doing a news standup from outside 1 Police Plaza.
+Leight said, "It’s a big scandal within the world we’ve created, there’s a dead hooker in the captain’s bed, and we go to a newscaster to help us understand the story," said showrunner/executive producer Warren Leight, "Sue opens the episode doing a news standup from outside 1 Police Plaza.
 We’ll bring her back for the second episode of the two-parter."